ShanteDenise/Achieve-Fit/README.md

 Inspiration:
 ----
 I feel that is important to set goals for your physical health.
 I created this app wanting other fitness lover to be able interact and share their fitness goals.
-I wanted them to be able to keep track of their daily fitness numbers using the FitBit API
+I wanted them to be able to keep track of their daily fitness numbers using the FitBit API visible by only the user.

 Trello Board
 ----